 Generally yes.
 Appointment reminders and promotional content should be registered as separate campaigns under appropriate use case categories.
 FRANSiS™ can advise on optimal campaign structure.

 Yes.
-FRANSiS™ manages the complete process — brand registration, campaign registration, and vetting — on behalf of customers.
+FRANSiS™ manages the complete process, covering brand registration, campaign registration, and vetting, on behalf of customers.
 Your team provides EIN, organization details, and sample messages.
 FRANSiS™ handles all TCR submissions and carrier approvals.

 Ready to Send Messages at Full Throughput?

 Skip the TCR paperwork.
-FRANSiS™ handles complete 10DLC registration on your behalf — brand registration, campaign configuration, carrier approval, and ongoing renewal.
+FRANSiS™ handles the complete registration process on your behalf, covering brand registration, campaign configuration, carrier approval, and ongoing renewal.
 Schedule a free demo →